 “You don’t play?”
 I ask her.
 “Not related to any musical geniuses?”

 “I never learned.
 But my father’s Leonard Bernstein.”

 “I can teach you to play in less than a minute.
 All you have to do is trust me.”

 “Uncle Paul’s been teaching Jules for three years.
-You’ll do it in a minute?” she laughed.
+You’ll do it in a minute?” she laughs.

 “Jules is learning Paul’s music.
 That’s hard.
 I’ll just teach you to play your own music, what’s in your heart.”

-Jack piped up.
+Jack pipes up.
 “If you learn, we’ll put on a recital for my parents for their cocktail hour.”

 “What should I try to play?”

 “How about a song by your pops?
 Sing something from ‘Westside Story’?”

 It’s easy.
 I feel she trusts me.
 Jace takes her hands and places them on the guitar, shaping the chords for her.